 1. It’s easy even for non-technical People

 Generally, not every user has the same comfort level with technology.
 Keeping in mind this fact, CMS has been developed with very basic functionalities.
 The basic features like writing and publishing content, and slightly advanced ones of adding media etc are not that difficult to grasp for anyone.
-In fact, it saves lot of time of training as anyone who can use word-processing software can use a CMS for the basic functions.
+In fact, it saves a lot of time training as anyone who can use word-processing software can use a CMS for the basic functions.

 2. It allows multiple users to manage the website